 Parents, below are some helpful tips when your family goes skiing and/or snowboarding this season.
-Make sure your family is familiar with the “Your Responsibility Code,” the seven rules of the slopes.
-Click here for the “Your Responsibility Code.”
+Make sure your family is familiar with “Your Responsibility Code,” the seven rules of the slopes.
+Click here for more information on “Your Responsibility Code.”

 Tips for Parents